-Tear off pieces of tape as required to cover the fretboard (top and sides), wrapping a bit around the neck.
+Tear off pieces of tape as required to cover the fretboard, wrapping a bit around the neck.
 Be sure to cover ALL of the fretboard, don't leave any small gaps.
+If the neck is off for a neck reset, between frets 14 and 20 cut the tape shorter than the sides of the fretboard extension.
+You don't want the tape to wrap around and affect how the neck seats.